-The increase in RWAs for market risks and Credit Value Adjustments (CVA) in the amount of EUR 16.8 million YoY (lines EU 8b and 21 in Table 8) was the result of a higher RWA for FX risk in the amount of EUR 86.6 million (mainly the result of more opened positions in domestic currencies of non-euro subsidiary banks - mostly RSD), lower RWA for CVA risk of EUR 71.4 million (due to a change of calculating exposure value for derivative transactions subject to CRR risk based on OEM method), and higher RWA for TDI risk of EUR 1.2 million (mostly IRS derivatives).
+The increase in RWAs for market risks and Credit Value Adjustments (CVA) in the amount of EUR 59.8 million YoY (lines EU 8b and 21 in Table 8) was driven by a higher RWA for FX risk of EUR 58.6 million (mainly the result of more open positions in domestic currencies of non-euro subsidiary banks - mostly RSD), and a slightly higher RWA for CVA risk of EUR 2.4 million (calculating the exposure value for derivative transactions subject to CRR risk based on the OEM method).

-The increase in the RWA for operational risks (EUR 297.0 million YoY) (line EU 23 in Table 8) derives from the higher net interests, mainly from the Bank and NLB Komercijalna Banka, Beograd, resulting in a higher three-year average of relevant income.
-There were no significant deviations from previous years in the other components used in the calculations.
+The increase in the RWA for operational risks (EUR 478.9 million YoY) (line EU 23 in Table 8) derived from the higher net interest and net fee and commission income, mainly from the Bank, NLB Komercijalna banka, Beograd, and Summit

+Leasing.
+This resulted in a higher three-year average of relevant income.
+The other components used in the calculations did not significantly differ from previous years.